thiago95macedo/weth/addons/website_sale/README.md

 Leverage Social Media
 ---------------------

-Create new landing pages easily with the Odoo inline editing feature.
+Create new landing pages easily with the WETH inline editing feature.
 Send visitors of your different marketing campaigns to specific landing pages to optimize conversions.